-So much has changed since the outbreak of COVID-19 that routines, milestones and civic duties will continue to meet upgrades in the name of health and safety.
+So much has changed since the COVID-19 outbreak that routines, milestones and civic duties will continue to meet upgrades in the name of health and safety.
 Registering to vote in the Philippines, now that voter resumption is underway, is one of them.

-The Commission on Elections (COMELEC) has announced that until September 30, 2021, the doors are once again open to eligible first-time voters so they, too, can exercise their right in the 2022 national and local elections.
+The Commission on Elections (COMELEC) has announced that until September 30, 2021, its doors are open to eligible first-time voters so they, too, can exercise their right in the 2022 national and local elections.

 What’s at stake?
 What do you need to bring?
 What are the newly imposed protocols in light of the pandemic?
-Here is everything you need to know about registering to vote in the Philippines.
+Here is everything you need to know.

 View this post on Instagram

 The 2022 national elections will decide a new president, a vice president, 12 senators, 238 congressional representatives and 59 party-list representatives.